 Entrepreneurship can be learned!
 A hundred or so Management students had the opportunity to dive headfirst into entrepreneurship for a whole weekend.

-The 3rd Bootcamp, held from October 27 to 29, 2017 in the Jean-Paul-Morin hall, closed the Creative Entrepreneurship Program (CEP).
+The 3rd Bootcamp, held from October 27 to 29, 2017 in Salle Jean-Paul-Morin, closed the Creative Entrepreneurship Program (CEP).

 Spread over more than a month, the CEP program was a great success as a large number of students enrolled in the various start-up workshops.